 When Diane Bish heard her first Renaissance™ organ, she became so impressed with its tonal integrity and quality that she asked Allen Organ Company to jointly develop a series of instruments with her own special design touches.
-The result is the unique, Quantum™ technology-based Diane Bish Signature Series Organs that bring a touch of Diane to churches throughout the world.
+The result: the unique Diane Bish Signature Series Organs that bring a touch of Diane to churches throughout the world.

 - Diane Bish Signature Series™